Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group4____KellyChou_RenyiZhao_LiYuTang./Group4_ChiP_seq.md

 - **Increased sensitivity and specificity**

-    Increased sensitivity and specificity in the mapping of transcription factor binding sites has facilitated motif discovery and target identification.
+    Increased sensitivity and specificity in the mapping of transcription factor binding sites can facilitate motif discovery and target identification.

 - **It also offers compatibility with various input DNA samples.**

 - **Single nucleotide resolution**

-    While the resolution for ChIP-chip varied by arrays but was generally in the range of 30-100 bp.
+    While the resolution for ChIP-chip varied by arrays, it is generally in the range of 30-100 bp.

 - **Eliminate signal noise**